Lee Smith (baseball)

 A native of Jamestown in Bienville Parish in north Louisiana, Smith was scouted by Buck O'Neil and was selected by the Chicago Cubs in the 1975 MLB draft.
 Smith was an intimidating figure on the pitcher's mound at 6 ft 6 in and 265 lb with a 95-mile-per-hour (150 km/h) fastball.
 In 1991, he set a National League (NL) record with 47 saves for the St. Louis Cardinals, and was runner-up for the league's Cy Young Award; it was the second of three times Smith led the NL in saves, and he later led the American League (AL) in saves once.
 When he retired, he held the major league record for career games finished (802) and was third in games pitched (1,022).
 He holds the Cubs' team record for career saves (180), and held the same record for the Cardinals (160) until 2006.
+Smith became known for taking his time to reach the mound when called upon, which Smith attributed to a fact he learned that the groundskeepers at Wrigley Field would receive time and a half for games that went past 4:30 p.m.

 After his playing career, Smith worked as a pitching instructor in Minor League Baseball for the San Francisco Giants.
 He served as the pitching coach for the South Africa national baseball team in the World Baseball Classics of 2006 and 2009.

 Early life

 Smith attended high school in Castor, Louisiana, where his favorite sport was basketball; he did not play on the baseball team until he was a junior.
+Smith said he began playing only because his brother bet him $10 that he couldn't handle the position of catcher.
 Negro leagues veteran Buck O'Neil is credited with having scouted him.

+Professional career

+Draft and minor leagues

 At age 17, Smith was selected in the second round of the 1975 MLB draft by the Chicago Cubs with the 28th overall pick.
 The Cubs, via O'Neil, were able to get Smith under contract for a $50,000 signing bonus plus $8,000 for his education.

 Smith began his professional career as a starting pitcher, first playing in the rookie-level Gulf Coast League in 1975.
 He played in Class A in 1976 and 1977 with the Pompano Beach Cubs, then in Double-A during 1978 and 1979 with the Midland Cubs.
 In 1978, Smith struggled with Midland in the Texas League, walking 128 batters in 155 innings pitched.
 When the team moved him to the bullpen, Smith felt he was being demoted and nearly quit the team; a talk from former Cubs outfielder Billy Williams convinced him to stay.
 Smith returned to Midland in 1979, lowering his earned run average (ERA) by a full run compared to the prior season (5.98 to 4.93).
 In 1980, Smith played in Triple-A with the Wichita Aeros of the American Association, recording 15 saves and a 3.70 ERA.